 Congratulations.
-You may not be aware of it yet, but you have purchased the single most valuable disk back up utility for your apple computer system.
+You may not be aware of it yet, but you have purchased the single most valuable disk back up utility for your Apple computer system.

-Essential Data Duplicator 4, EDD 4, will run on the apple II, apple II+ (including most compatibles), apple IIe, apple IIc, and apple III (when ran in the emulations mode).
-EDD 4 PLUS will run on the apple II, apple II+ (including most compatibles), and the apple IIe.
+Essential Data Duplicator 4, EDD 4, will run on the Apple II, Apple II+ (including most compatibles), Apple IIe, Apple IIc, and Apple III (when ran in the emulations mode).
+EDD 4 PLUS will run on the Apple II, Apple II+ (including most compatibles), and the Apple IIe.
 Using one disk drive will work, but two drives are greatly recommended.

 EDD is a versatile tool for helping you make back up copies of your important and valuable computer disks.
-We recommend that you make and keep backup copies of all your disks, if possible.
-So that you may benefit from your EDD to the fullest, if you haven't already done so, PLEASE take a moment to fill out your EDD registration card and send it in.
+We recommend that you make and keep back up copies of all of your disks, if possible.

 What is a copy-protection or copy-protected disk?
-Computer stores sell many different software packages for use with your computer system.
-Almost always, the disks which are enclosed in these software packages are "uncopyable" by standard copy programs, which means the disks are "copy-protected".
+Computer stores sale many different software packages for use with your computer system.
+Almost always, the disks which are enclosed in these software packages are "uncopyable" by standard copy programs, which means that these disks are "copy-protected".
 One of the reasons software publishers copy-protect their software is to keep dishonest people from giving away or selling copies of program disks.
 The current copyright law allows people to have an archival back up copy of their copyrighted material, and this is where EDD comes in.

 EDD is not an ordinary copy program.
 EDD has been specifically designed to back up the widest range of copy-protections possible and that's the bottom line.
 We are not trying to say that EDD can back up everything, because NO copy program can.
-But you can bet that if EDD isn't able to back up a particular disk, nothing will!
+But, you can bet that if EDD isn't able to back up a particular disk, nothing will!
 We think of EDD not only as the first, but the last chance for backing up disks.